 Lane, who was U.S. ambassador to Japan and Australia in the Ford and Reagan administrations, celebrated his 90th birthday last November.

 He was also a co-founder of the Bill Lane Center for the American West at Stanford University.
 He graduated from Stanford in 1942.

 Lane died of respiratory failure at Stanford Hospital at 7:30 p.m.
 Saturday following a week in a coma related to bleeding in the brain, or subdural hematoma.
-Family members were with him, according to a spokesperson.
+Family members were with him, according to spokespersons for the family.

-Among numerous other community activities, Lane was a founder the Town of Portola Valley in 1964, and he served as its first mayor — but only for about 20 minutes, saying he had other things to do.
-He and his wife, Jean, had a home there for 54 years.
+Among numerous other community activities, Lane was a founder the Town of Portola Valley in 1964, and he served as its first mayor -- but only for about 20 minutes, saying he had other things to do.

 He and his brother, Mel Lane, who died in 2007 at 85, were co-publishers of Sunset Magazine for more than 30 years.
-The magazine initially was purchased by their father, Laurence Lane, during the Depression when it was a shaky publication, and both brothers sold it door-to-door during the Depression years.
+The magazine initially was purchased by their father, Laurence Lane, during the Depression when it was a shaky publication, and Bill Lane sold it door-to-door during the Depression years.

-Both he and his brother were avid environmentalists, contributing heavily to local and national environmental organizations and causes.
+Both brothers were avid environmentalists, contributing heavily to local and national environmental organizations and causes.